Activation-Guided Local Editing for Jailbreaking Attacks

 \subsection{Details of Baseline Methods}

-For fairness of the comparison, we employ Llama-3-8B-Instruct as the attacker LLM in the baselines that require one, which is aligned with our generator LLM.
-For GCG, we set the batch size to 512, top-$k$ to 256, and run for 100 steps.
+For the fairness of the comparison, we employ Llama-3-8B-Instruct as the attacker LLM in the baselines that require one, which is aligned with our generator LLM.
+For GCG, AmpleGCG, and I-GCG, we set the batch size to 512, top-$k$ to 256, and run for 100 steps.
 For AutoDAN, set the batch size to 256 and the number of steps to 100.
 The max iteration time is set to 20 for ReNeLLM.

 For CoA, the number of concurrent conversations is set to 3, with a maximum of 5 rounds.
 The maximum number of turns and backtracks is set to 5 for Crescendo.
 For ActorBreaker, three actors are selected to generate three multi-turn attacks, and the maximum number of queries in an attack is set to five.